 I am co-editor of the Oxford Handbook of Protest Music (with Eric Drott, under contract), and Nuclear Music: Sonic Responses to War, Disaster, and Power (with Jessica Schwartz, under contract).

 My article, "We Gon’ Be Alright?
 The Ambiguities of Kendrick Lamar’s Protest Anthem," on Music Theory Online 25.1, won the Outstanding Publications Award from the Society for Music Theory (SMT) and the Outstanding Publication Award from the Popular Music Interest Group of SMT.
+My video article, "Abe Road: Kuwata Keisuke's Beatles Parody" (SMT-V 8.1, 2022), which concerns linguistics as well as Japanese political expression, won the Public-Facing Scholarship Award from SMT in 2023.
 Other published articles and book chapters address music and the Japanese antinuclear movement; music reflecting the atomic bombing of Hiroshima and Nagasaki; the impact of the Japanese language on rap; the aesthetics of hip-hop DJs; the differences in the online radio markets in the United States and Japan; propaganda in Japanese children’s songs; and the interaction of text and music in the songs of Cuban singer-songwriter Silvio Rodríguez.
 My articles have appeared in Ethnomusicology, Popular Music, Music Theory Spectrum, Music Theory Online, SMT-V, Twentieth Century Music, Music and Politics, Asian Music, Latin American Music Review, Transcultural Music Review, two Oxford Handbooks, and several edited volumes.
-Ongoing projects include the development of Japanese children’s songs from the Meiji Era to the Allied Occupation; Japanese club musics (hip hop, reggae, techno) in transnational perspective, including production and reception in Japan, Jamaica, Brazil, and Europe; and the interaction of music and language, as illustrated in this video on Kuwata Keisuke's "Abe Road."
+Ongoing projects include the development of Japanese children’s songs from the Meiji Era to the Allied Occupation; Japanese club musics (hip hop, reggae, techno) in transnational perspective, including production and reception in Japan, Jamaica, Brazil, and Europe.

 My research has been funded by the NEH Fellowship for Advanced Social Science Research on Japan, Kluge Fellowship, the Japan Foundation Fellowship, the SSRC/JSPS Fellowship, the Association for Asian Studies, Temple, Princeton, and CUNY.